nas4152/simulation/Report.md

 First, row means were calculated for the generated matrix to generate means of 40 samples each and stored as samplemeans.
-The plot is a histogram of these means, with a vertical line indicating the average of the mean, rounded to 3 decimal places(5.018).
+The plot is a histogram of these means, with a vertical line indicating the average of the mean, rounded to 3 decimal places(4.995), with an overlayed density curve.
 Theoretically the mean of exponential data would be 1/rate, in this case 5.
-The difference between the sample mean (for means of 40 over 1000 simulations) and the theoretical mean is 0.018.
+The difference between the sample mean (for means of 40 over 1000 simulations) and the theoretical mean is -0.005.

 ##Sample Variance versus Theoretical Variance